 Melbourne Water is upgrading the Western Trunk Sewer, which runs from Brooklyn Pumping Station to the Western Treatment Plant in Werribee.
 The 4.5 metre diameter sewer is an important part of our sewer network, carrying over 60 per cent of Melbourne’s wastewater for treatment in Werribee.

 The Western Trunk Sewer was constructed in the late 1980s and is at the end of its service life.
-The sewer main consists of 15.2km of deep tunnel from Brooklyn Pumping Station to Hoppers Crossing Pumping Station and 7.3km of shallow tunnel from Hoppers Crossing Pumping Station to the Western Treatment Plant.
+The sewer main consists of 15.2 kilometres of deep tunnel from Brooklyn Pumping Station to Hoppers Crossing Pumping Station and 7.3 kilometres of shallow tunnel from Hoppers Crossing Pumping Station to the Western Treatment Plant.

 As part of Melbourne Water’s regular inspection program, it was revealed that three sections of the sewer and six manholes were at the end of their service life.
 The three sections of the sewer that need to be upgraded are pictured in the map below:

-- Wattle Avenue to Duncans Road, Werribee (adjacent to the Princes Freeway).
+- Wattle Avenue to Duncans Road, Werribee (next to the Princes Freeway)

-- Nunniong Street to Kiely Avenue, Werribee (adjacent to the Princes Freeway).
+- Nunniong Street to Kiely Avenue, Werribee (next to the Princes Freeway)

-Construction is expected to start in 2020 and be completed by late 2021.
+Construction is due to start in 2020 and be completed by late 2021.